acmiyaguchi/amex-default-prediction/README.md

 and error has lead to a few developments...

 I configured pytorch lightning and petastorm using the v2 dataset.
 It seems to run at around 60-70 it/s, which seems to be fairly slow.
+I'll try loading the data directly from parquet, otherwise just suffer with the slow epochs.

 ### resource